Personal and Health Matters

 I need to take a leave of absence.
 How does that work?

 If you are in good academic standing, you may request a personal leave of absence for a maximum of one year.
 All leaves of absence, including those undertaken for medical reasons, must be requested and processed through the Office of Advising (email@example.com).
 You will need to complete paperwork and discuss how this leave will affect your academic program and then map out a plan for resuming your studies once the leave ends.
 A Student Services staff member will process your leave and remove you from classes, if necessary.
 And if your leave of absence commences before the term ends, you should also arrange to meet with someone in the Office of Financial Aid, as it may require returning loan funds to the federal government.
 For more details on policy and procedures, go to the Student Handbook.
-NOTE: If you take a medical leave of absence, you will be required to submit documentation of medical clearance, ensuring you are able to attend classes and participate in field, before returning to campus
+NOTE: If you take a medical leave of absence, you will be required to submit documentation of medical clearance, ensuring you are able to attend classes and participate in practicum, before returning to campus

 I have a disability.
 What services are available to me?

 If you have a temporary or permanent disability, you must first register with Columbia University’s Disability Services.
 Disability Services staff will review your documentation and determine any reasonable accommodations and support services such as note-taking assistance, extended time on exams, and access to assistive technology, after which they will notify our Office of Student Services.
 (Accommodations are not applicable retroactively.)
-NOTE: Our instructors and Field Education administrators are not able to grant disability accommodations.
+NOTE: Our instructors and Practicum Learning administrators are not able to grant disability accommodations.
 They are, however, obligated to ensure that you have received applicable Disability Services accommodations, with assistance from our Office of Student Services.

 What resources does the School and the University offer for gay/lesbian/bisexual/transgender students?